Gunderson Pitching Academy

 I spent parts of 5 seasons in the Atlanta Braves organization, reaching as high as Triple A. I was part of a very talented team that won the Southern League Championship in 2008 (Double A).
 During my career I played with current Major League players: Craig Kimbrel, Jason Heyward, Freddie Freeman and Jonny Venters.
 Professional Baseball was a great experience and taught me many life lessons both on and off the field.

-I currently live in Happy Valley, OR with my wife Brynn and sons, Carter (5 1/2) and Maddox (2 1/2).
+I currently live in West Linn, OR with my wife Brynn and sons, Carter (7) and Maddox (4).
 I received a BS in Sociology from Oregon State University.